Quantum Deep Reinforcement Learning for Robot Navigation Tasks: Quantum Deep Reinforcement Learning

 \subsection{Double Deep Q-Networks}

-For all our experiments, we used the Double Deep Q-Network~(DDQN)~\cite{hasselt2016} algorithm as it performed slightly better on average as e.\,g.\,, the basic Deep Q-Network algorithm (DQN)~\cite{mnih2015}.
-The DDQN is a model-free, off-policy deep reinforcement learning algorithm that uses a neural network to approximate the Q-function from the basic Q-learning algorithm~\cite{watkins1989}.
-In reinforcement learning scenarios an agent is trained to maximize a scalar reward by acting within an environment.
-The agent learns solely from its interactions with the environment without any direct instructions.
-At each time step $t\in\mathbb{N}$ the agent observes a state $\boldsymbol{s}_t$ from the set of possible states $S$.
-For the DDQN algorithm, the agent then picks an action $a_t$ from its discrete action set $A$ following an $\epsilon$-greedy policy.
-That is, with probability $\epsilon\in [0,1]$ the agent performs a random action $a_t\in A$ and with probability $1-\epsilon$ the best action according to the current estimation of the Q-function:
+For all our experiments, we used the Double Deep Q-Network~(DDQN)~\cite{hasselt2016} algorithm as it performed slightly better on average compared to e.\,g., the basic Deep Q-Network algorithm (DQN)~\cite{mnih2015}.
+DDQN is a model-free, off-policy deep RL algorithm that uses a neural network to approximate the Q-function from the basic Q-learning algorithm~\cite{watkins1989}.